Open-Spellbook/.github/profile/README.md

 Contributors to the project have a window of one month to prove their contributions, after which they can:

 1. Claim their rewards.
-2. Forfeit their claim, essentially directing their share towards future endeavors.
+2. Forfeit their claim, essentially directing their share towards the future funding rounds for maintainers of the Open Spellbook.

 We are also discussing the best way to distribute rewards, with the current leaning towards considering GitHub commits as a standard.

-For future contributions, assuming we raise more than 20k, half of the grant funds will be locked in a Multi-Sig Safe.
-We're contemplating rewarding contributors based on quadratic voting with Gitcoin Grant Stack's support.
+Assuming we raise more than 20k for future contributions, half of the grant funds will be locked in a Multi-Sig Safe.
+We're contemplating rewarding contributors based on quadratic voting with Gitcoin Grant Stack's support but are open to community input.

-## 🚀 Impact
+## 🚀 Impact,

 By bringing the Spellbook back to open source, we aim to: